TobiasViskum/viskum-react-server-router/README.md

     <div>Loading...</div>
   ))

-  /* Templates have the same syntax except the method is called "tempalte" */ res.layout(({ children }) => (
+  /* Templates have the same syntax except the method is called "template" */ res.layout(({ children }) => (
     <html>
       <head>